Tim Jacobs is available to speak to your writing group or organization on a variety of topics. Contact him today! 239-464-9730

 Cape Coral County Public Library

-ABC Authors & Illustrators (twice)
+ABC Authors & Illustrators (3x)

 Friends of the Pine Island Library